harithayallupu2005/harithayallupu2005/README.md

 ### Hi there 👋
+### MACHINE LEARNING TRAINER
 Hey there!
-I'm Haritha Yallupu, a dedicated software developer and AI enthusiast with a passion for continuous learning and exploration.
+I'm Haritha Sanjeev Yallupu, a dedicated software developer and AI enthusiast with a passion for continuous learning and exploration.
 Here's a little more about me:

 🔭 **Current Focus:** I'm currently immersed in sharpening my skills in machine learning and web development.
 Whether it's crafting algorithms or designing user-friendly interfaces, I love diving deep into both realms.